The Bankrate promise

 What is a land loan?

 A land loan is used to finance the purchase of a tract of land.
-There are a few different types of land loans depending on the type of property you want to buy:
+How you finance depends on what type of land it is:

 - Raw land: This type of land typically doesn’t have access to utilities and has no improvements; it may not even be accessible by road.
 Raw land is generally more inexpensive than the alternatives, but it can be difficult to get financing.